-Please print, complete and post the Junior ISA form below.
+Please print, complete and post the Junior SIPP form below.

 - Bank or building society details of everyone who intends to pay into the Junior SIPP